 If you are not able to repair the electrical wiring in your home, it is best to consult with experts in potentially rewiring your house.

-Interruptions in circuit wiring are not only an inconvenience, but also present fire hazards.
-The Consumer Product Safety Commission estimates that 50 people die every year from accidental electrocutions involving residential wiring, panel boards, circuit breakers, and outlets.
-Another 40 electrocutions each year involve household appliances that are connected to the wiring of homes.
+Breaks in your circuit and wiring may present fire hazards.
+According to the Consumer Product Safety Commission, 50 people die every year from accidental electrocutions.
+These electrocutions happen from touching residential wiring, panel boards, circuit breakers, and outlets.

 If you want to ensure the safety of you and your home during the electrical rewiring process, hire a licensed and insured professional.
 They have both the professional expertise and necessary equipment to complete your home project with minimal interruptions.

 With over 26 years of experience, Mister Sparky has installed electrical wiring in countless homes across the country.